"Get down here," Edward's voice said.

 "He's away.
 For a woman.
 I missed her birthday."

 "Ah, a somewhat wider selection.
-Men have become so drab of recent years.
+Men have become so drab of recent years, there is really very little to be done with discreet rings or cufflinks and tie clasps.
 For a lady I have rings, pendants…"

 "This tray," Ann said, tapping the second from the bottom.